Leithg64/JavaScript_test_code/README.md

 # JavaScript_test_code
- A site to implement all of my JavaScript knowledge, practice what I know, and to consultt whenever I need help or a refresher
+ A site to implement my JavaScript knowledge, practice what I know, and to consult whenever I need help or a refresher.